 "Quickly, Black Star, let's find the others," Tsubaki replied.
 Black Star nodded and crept from the shadows, heading straight for the dorm so he could share tonight's awkward discovery.

-The last thing Maka expected to be doing at two in the morning was to be sitting with Kid in the dorm common room while everyone else was asleep.
+The last thing Maka expected to be doing at three in the morning was sitting with Kid in the dorm common room while everyone else was asleep.
 Her eyes skimmed the pages of her book angrily.
 She knew Black Star would be making his rounds at his own pace, but this was completely uncalled for.

 Black Star felt the stares immediately and turned to face his friends.
 "Oh."
 He blinked, not expecting the company so soon.
 "What are you guys still doing up?"